emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ## Structural application concerns

-Now that we've covered how to fix your own individual app, let's talk about what has been done to help make an Ember app more accessible from day one.
+Now that we've covered how to fix individual app problems like color contrast, let's talk about what needs to be done to help fix issues that affect all Ember apps.

+With the release of 3.1, Ember.js introduced some new features within the framework itself, and community addons continue to help drive progress on the remaining concerns.
+Historically, many new features in Ember originated as community addons.

-I learned from [Robert DeLuca](https://github.com/Robdel12) that [most front end frameworks have flaws](https://medium.com/@robdel12/single-page-apps-routers-are-broken-255daa310cf) that affect Assistive Technology like screen readers.
-However, there's a lot of progress being made in Ember itself, our community addons, and by our pals working in other frameworks!
+There's a lot of progress being made in Ember itself, our community addons, and by our pals working in other frameworks!
 You can learn more in the recent JavaScript [State of Accessibility](https://www.youtube.com/watch?v=aoyLG2gTFpI) panel hosted by [ThisDot Media](https://www.thisdot.co/).
 Jump to the Ember segment presented by Melanie Sumner [here](https://youtu.be/aoyLG2gTFpI?t=2432).

-With the release of 3.1, Ember.js introduced some new features within the framework itself, and community addons continue to help drive progress on the remaining concerns.
-Historically, many new features in Ember originated as community addons.

 ### New options for out-of-the-box accessibility

 One common issue in single page application frameworks is that they wrap a developer's content in extra `divs`.
 However, some elements like `<header>` should be direct descendants of the `body` element.
 [RFC 280](https://github.com/emberjs/rfcs/blob/master/text/0280-remove-application-wrapper.md) proposed an option for removing the application-level `div` wrapper (an RFC, or Request for Comments, is the main way that new features are proposed and opened for community feedback).
 That RFC was accepted, meaning that work could begin to add the feature into Ember, and the new option shipped in version 3.1.
 You can learn more about it and how to enable the feature in the [release blog post](https://www.emberjs.com/blog/2018/04/13/ember-3-1-released.html#toc_introducing-optional-features-3-of-4).

 ### Using the ember-a11y addon for focus management

+I learned from [Robert DeLuca](https://github.com/Robdel12) that [most front end frameworks have flaws](https://medium.com/@robdel12/single-page-apps-routers-are-broken-255daa310cf) that affect Assistive Technology like screen readers.
+One of those flaws is focus management, and there's already an addon for it.

 While ember-a11y refers to a whole bunch of tools, there's one addon that is simply called [ember-a11y](https://github.com/ember-a11y/ember-a11y) too.
 The main task of this addon is to handle focus correctly so that users with Assistive Technology can navigate content as changes happen inside the `{{outlet}}` of a route.